DDEV: Easy Docker handling for web developers

 Okay, until here, all the stuff was pretty basic.
 Let's tackle something more interesting.
 Say, we have multiple projects which we're working on, e.g. an API service that we need to call from another app.

-You can just start both projects with ddev and work on them.
-But by default, they can't reach each other.
-For that, we have to use custom services and define the address where each project will be exposed to.
-Read about this feature in the ddev documentation.
+You can start both projects with DDEV and work on them.
+By default, however, they cannot reach each other.
+To enable this, use custom services and define the address where each project is exposed.
+Read more about this feature in the DDEV documentation.

 To make a project accessible for other projects, define a yaml-file like this: